zunygun/MiniThreader/README.md

 ``` php
 $data = $threads->storage->retrieve();
 ```
 Also, there's non-blocking analogs: `retrieve()` and `store()`.
-They're faster cause of not using semaphores, but are not very reliable (data loss is possible if two threads will try to write at the same time).
+They're faster because of not using semaphores, but are not very reliable (data loss is possible if two threads will try to write at the same time).